-What is abuse and neglect?
+What is harm, risk of harm, abuse, and neglect?

-Child abuse and neglect is any action towards a child under the age of 18 years that harms or puts at risk their physical, psychological or emotional health or development.
-Child abuse can be a single incident, or can be a number of different incidents that take place over time.
-Refer to the Recognising Child Abuse and Neglect Table.
+Harm, risk of harm, child abuse and neglect are any action towards a child under the age of 18 years that harms or puts at risk their physical, psychological, or emotional health or development.
+Child abuse can be a single incident or can be several different incidents that take place over time.